lamnhan066/isolate_manager/README.md

 ## Web Worker Generator

 Use the `isolate_manager:generate` command to compile annotated Dart functions into JavaScript workers for web deployment.
-Ensure [web platform setup](#web-javascript-workers) is complete.
+See [Web (JavaScript Workers)](#web-javascript-workers) for web platform setup.

 **Command:**